-- 1) Fever of 100.4F or greater.
-Children who are ill should be fever-free for 24 hours without the use of fever reducing medication before attending or returning to school. - 2) Witnessed vomiting or diarrhea.
-Children should be free from vomiting or diarrhea for 24 hours before attending school. - Suspicion of conjunctivitis or "pink eye".
-If bacterial conjunctivitis is diagnosed, prescriptions need to be used for 24 hours before attending school or providers note must explicitly detail when a student is safe to return to class. - 4) Suspicious rashes that may be contagious.
-Provider note must detail when the student is safe to return to class. - 5) Injury that may require further evaluation and treatment. - 6) Suspicion of an untreated contagious condition.
-If an infection has been diagnosed, children need to be on an antibiotic for 24 hours before attending school - 7) A condition or illness that is causing such severe symptoms that the student is unable to function in class. - All students leaving school during the day due to illness must do so through the school clinic. - The clinic staff will determine whether the student should remain in school or go home. - No student will be released from school without proper parental permission. - Students may not contact parents and ask to be picked up without clinic staff permission. - If the student does contact his/her parents and ask to be picked up without approval, the absence will be unexcused. - If family #1 is unable to reached, family #2 will be contacted.
-School staff will call the person listed as emergency contacts and request the child be picked up if "family #1" and "family #2" are not able to be contacted.
+- Fever of 100.4F or greater Children who are ill should be fever-free for 24 hours without the use of fever-reducing medication (i.e. acetaminophen and/or ibuprofen) before attending or returning to school. - Witnessed vomiting or diarrhea Children should be free from vomiting or diarrhea for 24 hours before returning to school. - Suspicion of conjunctivitis or "pink eye" If bacterial conjunctivitis is diagnosed, students must be on antibiotics for 24 hours before attending school. - Suspicious rashes Students must see a provider to rule out contagious illness before they will be allowed to return. - Injury that may require further evaluation and treatment Only minor first aid may be administered by clinic personnel. - Suspicion of an untreated contagious condition (bacterial) If an infection has been diagnosed, children need to be on an antibiotic for 24 hours. - 7.
+A condition or illness that is causing such severe symptoms that the student is unable to participate in class (i.e. uncontrolled Asthma exacerbation, cough that is not well controlled, severe migraine impacting ability to function at school, etc.).